Shopify CRO for Beginners: Essential Tips and Strategies

 Finally, the researchers found that revealing the cost of each color boosted daily unit sales by 44%.

-7. Remove unnecessary elements from your product pages.
+9. Remove unnecessary elements from your product pages

-The first step to improving your Shopify CRO is removing unnecessary elements from your product pages.
+The first step to improving your Shopify CRO is to remove the unnecessary elements from your product pages.

-By removing unnecessary elements, you can clear up the clutter and focus on the product itself.
+By removing the unnecessary elements, you can clear up the clutter and focus on the product itself.

 Even statistics suggest that 84.6% of web designers find cluttered web design as the most common blunder committed by small businesses.